Blog

 Another important consideration for Directory Sync vs. JIT provisioning is access controls.
 Allowing just in time account creation based on email domain is great for accelerating internal virality – it was a critical feature that helped Slack grow so quickly – but it can lead to users getting access to things that they shouldn’t (think: an executives only Slack team).
 That’s why some IT admins today want to disable JIT, and Slack eventually had to add that capability to the product.

-Getting practical: how to add Directory Sync to your app
+How to add Directory Sync to your app from scratch

 To get Directory Sync working with your app, you’ll need to build out a system that works with provided endpoints to provision and de-provision users, as well as take care of more advanced stuff like revoking session tokens: